gerph/jfpatch-as-a-service-examples/README.md

 tricks on me.
 There's a very real possibility that I wrote it and never got it to work reliably.
 * `patching.zip` - A zip of the 'patching' directory which demonstrates patching a binary.

+## Miscellaneous example code (misc-examples)

+There are some random examples included here which show the system might be used in other ways.

+* `basic-help-commands,fd1` - a BASIC program which lists the commands available to the service.

 ## Clients